Tardigrade: Locomotion

 Although the body is flexible and fluid-filled, locomotion does not operate mainly hydrostatically.
 Instead, as in arthropods, the muscles (sometimes just one or a few cells) work in antagonistic pairs that make each leg step backwards and forwards; there are also some flexors that work against hydrostatic pressure of the haemocoel.
 The claws help to stop the legs sliding during walking, and are used for gripping.

 Feeding and excretion

 Tardigrades feed by sucking animal or plant cell fluids, or on detritus.
-A pair of stylets pierce the prey; the pharynx muscles then pump the fluids from the prey into the gut.
+A pair of stylets composed of the mineral aragonite pierce the prey; the pharynx muscles then pump the fluids from the prey into the gut.
 A pair of salivary glands secrete a digestive fluid into the mouth, and produce replacement stylets each time the animal moults.
 Non-marine species have excretory Malpighian tubules where the intestine joins the hindgut.
 Some species have excretory or other glands between or at the base of the legs.